Moshes-Abraham/clasp-wiki/Building-with-LLVM-13.md

    * `./waf configure`
    * `./waf build_dboehmprecise` might take hours

-* if configure complains about an sbcl not recent enough, put the following in wscript (instead of 2.1)
+* if configure complains about an sbcl not recent enough, put the following in wscript (instead of 2.1).
+But this seems already to be fixed in latest wscript
 ````
 SBCL_VERSION = (2, 0)
 SBCL_VERSION_STRING = "2.0"